Selecting a language will automatically trigger the translation of the page content.

 Income Tax - Retirement Savings Contributions (deduction)

-Some retirement savings products allow you to deduct contributions from your overall net income.
+Do you have a retirement savings product?
+In some cases, you can deduct the contributions paid from your overall net income.
 To qualify, you must indicate the amount of contributions paid on your income tax return.
+We tell you the rules to know.

 You may be eligible for the deduction of contributions you have made for the following retirement savings products, subject to conditions: